Young workers’ rights

 - Christmas Day

 - Boxing Day

 Public holiday pay is calculated by adding all of the regular wages earned in the four work weeks before the work week in which the public holiday falls, plus any vacation pay payable to the employee in the same four work weeks (the four work weeks before the work week with the public holiday), then dividing the total by 20.
-Visit the Public Holiday Pay Calculator to see how much you should be paid for public holidays.
+Visit the Employment Standards Self-Service Tool to see how much you should be paid for public holidays.

 If the public holiday falls on a day when you would normally work and you are not on vacation, you may be required to work if you work in a: